 We do our absolute best to grow an abundance of organic vegetables, berries, flowers, and herbs for you.

-Some years, due to insects, weather, deer, and human error (it happens occasionally!), you may get fewer beets and onions than you would have hoped for but you may also get more beans and lettuce.
 We plan on distributing a lot of food but the amounts will invariably change from year to year.
+For example, some years, due to insects, weather, deer, and human error (it happens occasionally!), you may get fewer beets and onions than you would have hoped for but you may also get more beans and lettuce due to the same factors.

 That’s why there are currently over 1,500 CSAs all across the country.
 CSAs produce your food in your community dramatically reducing the time and energy that it takes to get the food from the field to your table.
 That gives you better nutrition, variety and value.